 Explicit frequency protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 1.

 Explicit voltage protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 2.

+Estimated or typical model data is not acceptable for units after they have connected to the ERCOT system.

-Updates to Existing Dynamics Data
+Updates to Existing Dynamic Data

 The RE shall submit dynamic model updates to ERCOT and the TSP to which they are connected within 30 days of any facility change and/or test result that necessitates a model update to accurately reflect dynamic performance.
 The data requirements specified in section 3.2.1 for new equipment also apply to all submitted model updates.
 Obsolete data should be deleted as appropriate.